 Emmanuel Négrier is director of the Cepel research unit of the CNRS-université de Montpellier.
 His work focuses on cultural policies, changes in territorial scales and electoral behaviour.
 Together with Aurélien Djakouane, he co-led a joint study entitled So Fest!
 L’empreinte sociale et territoriale des festivals (coordinated by France Festivals), the results of which were recently published in Festivals, territoire et société (Paris, Presses de Science Po/DEPS, 2021).

-Thomas Paris is a researcher at the CNRS (GREGHEC joint research lab) and a professor affiliated with HEC Paris.
-A doctor of Management, he specialises in the creation economy and the creative industries, studying these sectors (cinema and audiovisual, music, fashion, publishing, architecture, video games, haute cuisine, design) from managerial, organisational and sectoral angles, in collaboration with industry players.
-He also works on innovation management, entrepreneurship, the digital economy and cultural policies.
+Thomas Paris is a researcher at the CNRS (GREGHEC) and an associate professor at HEC Paris.
+He holds a doctorate in management and he specializes in the creative economy and the creative industry.
+He studies these sectors (along with cinema and audiovisual, music, fashion, publishing, architecture, video games, gastronomy, design) from managerial, organizational, and sector-specific perspectives, in partnership with key players.
+He also works on innovation management, entrepreneurship, the digital economy, and cultural politics.